Our specialists treat a wide range of bone problems, including complex, stress, and insufficiency fractures; infections; and limb deformities.

 - Taylor spatial frame, a medical device using external wires and rods that attach to the bone to heal complex fractures and deformities

 - ultrasound therapy that uses low-intensity pulsed ultrasound to speed bone healing

 For new patients, please view our patient forms.

 Our specialists work together as a team to diagnose and plan the best treatment strategy for each patient.Meet Our Doctors

 Director | Orthopedic Surgery, Trauma Surgery

-Dr. Egol is chief of the division of fracture surgery and director of fracture research at NYU Langone’s Hospital for Joint Diseases.
-His interests are problematic fractures, repair of fracture nonunions, and treatment of orthopaedic infections.
-Dr. Egol is committed to orthopaedic research and is widely published in the field of fractures and trauma.
+Dr. Egol is chief of the division of fracture surgery and director of fracture research at NYU Langone Orthopedic Hospital.
+His interests are problematic fractures, repair of fracture nonunions, and treatment of orthopedic infections.
+Dr. Egol is committed to orthopedic research and is widely published in the field of fractures and trauma.
 He is a nationally recognized leader in the treatment of adult traumatic injuries.View Full Profile